 - -m64 In 64-bit mode the number of available registers increases from 6 to 14 general and from 8 to 16 XMM.
 Also, all 64-bits x86 architectures have SSE2 extension by default.
 64-bit applications can use more than 4GB address space - -m32 32-bit mode.
 It should be combined with -mfpmath=sse to enable using of XMM registers in floating point instructions (instead of stack in x87 mode).
 32-bit applications can use less than 4GB address space

-It is recommended to use 64-bits for High-Performance Computing applications and 32-bits for phone and tablets applications for a class of processors without exploiting specific hardware features.
-Binaries are still compatibles with other processors, e.g. earlier CPUs in the architecture family (maybe slower than -march)
+It is recommended to use 64-bits for High-Performance Computing applications and 32-bits for phone and tablets applications

 Architecture Flags